Santander, Spain: Climate

-The city of Santander has an oceanic climate (Köppen climate classification Cfb), the annual thermal oscillation of the average monthly temperatures reaching around 10 °C (18 °F).
+The city of Santander has an oceanic climate (Köppen climate classification Cfb), the annual thermal oscillation of the average monthly temperatures reaching around 10 °C (50 °F).
+Due to the relatively mild winters (with average temperatures staying near 10 °C (50 °F)), it is technically classified as maritime subtropical (Cfbl/Cfbk) by the Trewartha climate classification.

 The maximum temperature reached in Santander Airport was 37.8 °C on 27 June 2009, and the minimum temperature -5.4 °C on 21 January 1957.
-The warmest maximum daytime average for a month was in August 2003, with 27.1 C. Warm months (mean above 22 C) are however rare.
-The warmest temperature recorded in downtown is 40.2 C in August 1940.
+The highest maximum daytime average for a month was in August 2003, with 27.1 C. Warm months (mean above 22 C) are however rare.
+The highest temperature recorded in downtown is 40.2 C in August 1940.

 Sunshine hours are very low by comparison with the rest of mainland and southern Spain.
-Even compared with other areas of northern Spain, such as Galicia, which have much more sunshine hours in coastal cities such as Vigo or Pontevedra.
-With just around 1650 hours of sunshine, Santander's southern areas are about as sunny as London and Paris, and quite a bit less sunny than most of England's south coastal regions.
+Even compared with other areas of northern Spain, such as Galicia, which have many more hours of sunshine in coastal cities such as Vigo or Pontevedra.
+With annual averages of approximately 1650 hours of sunshine, Santander's southern areas are about as sunny as London and Paris, and quite a bit less sunny than most of England's south coastal regions.
 The area closer to the coast has higher sunshine time but lower summer afternoon temperatures.

+Demographics

 Tourism and sights

 The bars and restaurants of the old town are popular with tourists, as well as the El Sardinero beach a couple of kilometres away.

 The Cathedral of Santander: The lower temple, called "cripta del Cristo" was built around 1200 on other earlier Roman buildings.
 It is 31 m long and 18 m wide, organised into three naves.
 Its style is a transition from Romanesque to Gothic.

 The Lighthouse of Cabo Mayor presides over the entrance to the Bay of Santander.

 Parque de la Vaguada de las Llamas is one of the largest parks in northern Spain, covering 11 hectare of the city.

-Santander is pilot for a Smart city.
+Santander is pilot for a smart city.
 It is embedded with 12,000 sensors.